-Motorists who buy car insurance on the renewal date could be paying more than necessary, according to research conducted by MoneySupermarket.
+Buying car insurance on renewal date could be costing you more

 After analysing over 13 million quotes given to motorists seeking to renew their cover, the comparison site found that drivers can save up to seven per cent (around £33 on average) if they bought new insurance more than two weeks before their policy expired.

 The average cost of renewing on the day of expiration stands at £467.
 This drops to around £452 if purchased a week earlier, and to £448 if purchased a week earlier than that.

 The difference in price is due to insurers regarding those who wait to be a greater insurance liability and stinging them with inflated prices.

 If everyone running a car in the UK bought new insurance early, a collective £500 million could be saved.

 The majority of British motorists leave shopping for new insurance until the last minute, with 55 per cent waiting until the week their policy expires.

 Some 18 per cent are even less organised, waiting until the day their cover runs out before shopping for a replacement policy.

 Peter Harrison, of MoneySupermarket.com said: "Our analysis clearly shows that when it comes to renewal time, the early bird really does catch the worm, with renewal premium prices likely to be lower.

 "Those who do leave it to the last minute are often viewed by some insurers to be a greater risk so they will price accordingly.
 Planning ahead is key to making significant savings on your car insurance as insurers tend to change pricing daily.